-I know Ruby Star Society also sell scrap bags – there may be others that I’m not aware of!
+I know Ruby Star Society also sells scrap bags – there may be others that I’m not aware of!

-They also often will have several pieces with the selvedge edge visible.
+They also often will have several pieces with the selvage edge visible.

 These scrap bags can be great for string quilts and binding strips too.

 Another online option for buying inexpensive fabric is to search for ‘deadstock fabric’.

 Deadstock is a term largely from the fashion industry but it can apply to any kind of fabric.

 It is the result of overproduction of a particular line of fabric or sometimes small errors in the fabric printing that makes it unusable for its intended purpose.

 But it is not just garment sewing fabrics that are sold as deadstock, you can also find quilting cotton on a lot of these websites or other types of fabric that can be used in both garment sewing and quilting like linen, denim, and chambray.

 Relative to other bargain shopping methods for quilters, you are more likely to find large amounts of fabric if you are shopping for deadstock fabrics (as opposed to scrap bags).

 But by definition, there is a finite stock of these fabrics so you will still need to keep quantity in mind when buying.
 You can probably find yards of fabric at a time but you may not be able to come back the next week or month and buy more of the same.